juanma9613/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 116), the loss function was the MSE.
+ * The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 116), the loss function was the MSE.
+ * The batch size was 32 bacause this value gave the best results in the validation accuracy
 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the sharp curves on both tracks and driving in ccw in the track 1.
 Comments referent to each dataset are in model.py Lines 35-43.